howardhsu/ABSA_preprocessing/README.md

 ### TODO
-**Some code are adopted from our old papers that need clean updates **
+**Some code are adopted from our old papers that need clean rewriting. **

 other tasks to add: